Modular Serre Correspondence via stable pairs: Introduction

-In this paper, we focus on the wall-crossings for a rank $2$ class $v$.
-In this case, there is a largest wall $W_{\emptyset}$, called the \emph{collapsing wall}, such that every pair is $\delta-$unstable for $\delta>W_{\emptyset}$.
-In the region $(0, W_{\emptyset})$, there are two significant walls $W_1\leq W_T$ that reveal interesting geometric interpretations for the moduli space $\cals^{\delta}_X(v)$, connecting the Gieseker moduli with the Hilbert scheme.
+where $v$ is the class of a rank 2 torsion-free sheaf, and $L\in \Pic(X)$ is a fixed line bundle.
+For any class $v$, there is a largest wall $W_{\emptyset}$, called the \emph{collapsing wall}, such that every pair is $\delta$-unstable for $\delta>W_{\emptyset}$.
+In the region $(0, W_{\emptyset})$, there are two significant walls $W_G\leq W_T$ that reveal interesting geometric interpretations for the moduli space $\cals^{\delta}_{X, L}(v)$, connecting the Gieseker moduli with the Hilbert scheme.

-Denote by $\calg_X(v)$ and $\calh_X^{\tilde{P}}$ the Gieseker moduli space for class $v$ and the Hilbert scheme for the fixed Hilbert polynomial $\tilde{P}$.
+Denote by $\calg_X(v)$, $\calg_{X,L}(v)$, and $\calh_X(\tilde{P})$ the Gieseker moduli space for class $v$, the subscheme of $\calg_X(v)$ parameterizing semistable sheaves with fixed determinant $L$, and the Hilbert scheme for the fixed Hilbert polynomial $\tilde{P}$.
 The following statement presents our first main result, with Figure \ref{wall-crossing} illustrating the situation.